Neighborhood Guides August 12, 2025

 Typical Home Facts

-- Average Home Size: 2,063 square feet (well-designed, roomy homes)
+• Average Home Size: 2,063 square feet (well-designed, roomy homes)

-- Average Lot Size: 7,344 square feet (big by Bay Area standards)
+• Average Lot Size: 7,344 square feet (big by Bay Area standards)

-- Bedroom Mix: 45% are 3-bedroom homes, 20% are 4-bedroom homes
+• Bedroom Mix: 45% are 3-bedroom homes, 20% are 4-bedroom homes

-- Style: Mid-century ranch, split-level, and updated modern
+• Style: Mid-century ranch, split-level, and updated modern

 Lot sizes are big by Bay Area standards.
 They give families the space and privacy they need.
 They also keep the hillside feel that makes the area so nice.
 With a mix of single-family homes and condos, Laurelwood now serves many different buyer needs.

-Fun and Outdoor Living: Nature at Your Door
+Outdoor Recreation: Nature at Your Door

 Laurelwood Park (225 acres)